amannn/action-semantic-pull-request/README.md

             didn't match the configured pattern.
 Please ensure that the subject doesn't start with an uppercase character.
           # For work-in-progress PRs you can typically use draft pull requests
-          # from Github.
+          # from GitHub.
 However, private repositories on the free plan don't have
           # this option and therefore this action allows you to opt-in to using the
           # special "[WIP]" prefix to indicate this state.
 This will avoid the
           # validation of the PR title and the pull request checks remain pending.